-Grave The graves vary in type from traditional marble headstones with lead lettering to modern informal arrangements of natural stone and native plants.
-Setting Although largely surrounded by natural bushland, the ambience of this cemetery is diminished by the noise of the Princes Highway to the west and the powerline and cleared easement to the east.
-Fencing Rural style wire fencing Signage Nil Vehicle access Good Parking Good Pedestrian access/ No formal pathways but easy access across the grass. pathways Columbaria/niche walls No Shade, rest and No contemplation areas Vegetation - remnant Only mown grass remains, however this site would revegetate quickly given vegetation, trees, etc the vigour of surrounding bushland.
+The graves vary in type from traditional marble headstones with lead lettering to modern informal arrangements of natural stone and native plants.
+Although largely surrounded by natural bushland, the ambience of this cemetery is diminished by the noise of the Princes Highway to the west and the powerline and cleared easement to the east.
+Rural style wire fencing Nil Good Good No formal pathways but easy access across the grass.
+No No Only mown grass remains, however this site would revegetate quickly given the vigour of surrounding bushland.